Vančo Trajanov: International career

-He made his senior debut for Macedonia in a June 2001 FIFA World Cup qualification match against Moldova in Skopje.
+Trajanov made his senior debut for Macedonia in a June 2001 FIFA World Cup qualification match against Moldova in Skopje.
 On 16 October 2002, Trajanov scored goal during Macedonia's Euro 2004 qualifying match against England at St Mary's Stadium, which finished 2–2.
 In all Trajanov gained 36 caps, making his final appearance for Macedonia in the 4–0 loss against Netherlands on 1 April 2009.